 Grant Wood is a constant presence in the Cedar Rapids Museum of Art, with its archive of over 300 artworks, a gallery permanently devoted to his output, and the modest studio where he created his famous paintings just a few blocks away.
-Even amongst all this Wood-iness, however, the new exhibition Grant Wood Revealed is something special.
+The CRMA is currently hosting three Wood-themed shows: Americans in Paris: Grant Wood and Marvin Cone’s 1920 Trip to Paris, Seriously Funny: American Gothic Parodies, and Grant Wood Revealed.
+Even amongst all this Wood-iness, however, the exhibition Grant Wood Revealed is something special.
+And admission to the museum is free through September 5, 2021!

 For this exhibition, the CRMA dug deep into its collection and brought together over one third of them.
 Wood is best known for the paintings created between 1930 and 1942, but these represent only a fraction of his artistic output, which began well before 1910.